 Place the frame on the foam and trace around it.
 Cut the foam out with an electric or serrated knife.

-Place the foam and frame face down on the padding.
-Cut the padding so it wraps onto the bottom about 2” all around.
+Place the foam and frame face down on the batting.
+Cut the batting so it wraps onto the bottom about 2” all around.

 With the staple gun, staple the padding in the middle of all four sides to hold it in place.
 Work your way out from the center staple leaving a little space at the corners.
 Then repeat on the other sides, pulling the padding taut as you go.

 You’ll be using this corner technique for the upholstery fabric as well.